lincolnrpowell/PullandSaveScraper/README.txt

 the inventory of the Spokane and Mead Pull and Save locations to show if they have a vehicle in both of their inventories with particular attributes.

-In its current form you can search the inventory by year, make, model, and engine by manufacturer.
+In its current form you can search the inventory by year, make, and model.
+Also by engine by manufacturer.
 It will return at the row at the yard the vehicle is in along with other useful data like the VIN.

 HOW TO USE:
 Ensure the packages from the 'requirements.txt' file have been installed.
-Then r]un the "Scraper.py" file to update the inventory in the data_cache folder and to localize the data.
+Then run the "Scraper.py" file to update the inventory in the data_cache folder and to localize the data.
 Then go to main.py, make sure the classfile.CombineInventory class is set to a variable (i.e. 'inventory').
 Then use the functions from the CombinedInventory class in a print statement to search through the data (i.e. print(inventory.search())